ngocvuphan/flutter_web_date_picker/README.md

 The `withoutActionButtons` is `true`, the action buttons are removed from the month view.
 Default is `false`

-The `weekendDaysColor` define the color of weekend days Saturday and Sunday.
+The `weekendDaysColor` defines the color of weekend days Saturday and Sunday.
 Default is `null`

+The `firstDayOfWeekIndex` defines the first day of the week.
+By default, firstDayOfWeekIndex = 0 indicates that Sunday is considered the first day of the week